IN THE SUPREME COURT OF BRITISH COLUMBIA

 professionals, exercise professional discretion.
 No compelling distinction lies

-between police and other professionals on this score
+between police and other professionals on this score.
+Discretion, hunch and

 intuition have their proper place in police investigation.
 However, to